Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - The application is accepted unconditionally.

-- The application is accepted in writing subject to conditions, modifications or amendments – the applicant will be given a three-month period to respond (ie, to submit written arguments or accept the requirements) or obtain an extension period.
+- The application is accepted in writing subject to conditions, modifications or amendments – the applicant will be given a three-month period to respond (ie, to submit written arguments or accept the requirements) or to obtain an extension period at indefinite three-month intervals.
 At this stage, the applicant can:

 - amend the specifications;

-- conduct any undertakings on use as directed by the registrar, in order to remove the mark from the scope of descriptiveness or deceptiveness.
+- execute any undertakings on use as directed by the registrar, in order to remove the mark from the scope of descriptiveness or deceptiveness.

-- The application is rejected in writing – the applicant will be given a three-month period to respond (ie, to submit arguments in writing or apply for a hearing) or obtain an extension period.
+- The application is rejected in writing – the applicant will be given a three-month period to respond (ie, to submit arguments in writing or apply for a hearing) or to obtain an extension period at indefinite three-month intervals.
 The applicant can offer the registrar: